 Prior to Procedure

 You will be asked to sit.
-An area inside your elbow will be cleaned with an antiseptic wipe.
+An area on your arm will be cleaned with a wipe.
 A large band will be tied around your arm.
-The needle will then be inserted into a vein.
-The band on your arm will be removed.
+The needle will be put in a vein.
 A tube will collect the blood from the needle.
-After all the blood is collected, the needle will be removed.
-Some gauze will be placed over the site to help stop bleeding.
-You may also be given a bandage to place over the site.
-The process takes about 5-10 minutes.
+The band on your arm will be taken off.
+After the blood is collected, the needle will be removed.
+Gauze will be held on the site to help stop bleeding.
+You may also be given a bandage.

 At the Care Center

-After the procedure, you will be given a snack and something to drink.
+Right after the procedure, the staff will give you a snack and something to drink.

-The staff may ask you to stay seated for 10-15 minutes.
+The staff may ask you to stay seated for 10 to 15 minutes.
 If you are lightheaded, you may need to stay seated longer.
 You will be able to leave when you feel better.

-You will be asked to monitor the puncture site for bleeding or excessive bruising.
+Activities will be limited for the rest of the day.
+Monitor the puncture site for bleeding or excessive bruising.